Published on 24/02/2025 & Updated on 17/12/2025.

-A Man In The Middle (MITM) attack involves an attacker who secretly intercepts communications between two parties.
-This type of cyber attack has the attacker position themselves in the middle of a conversation, either impersonating one of the legitimate parties or eavesdropping on the data exchange.
+A Man-in-the-Middle (MITM) attack involves an attacker who secretly intercepts communications between two parties.
+This type of cyber attack has the attacker position themselves in the middle of a conversation, either impersonating one of the legitimate parties or listening in on the data exchange.

 The stolen data can be exploited for various malicious purposes, including unauthorised fund transfers, identity theft, or altering account settings without the user’s consent.